-In 2004, a little boy named Simon Sudman was born.
-He weighed almost seven pounds and had an APGAR score of eight and nine.
-He was 50% for weight and 25% for height.
+Simon was a seemingly healthy baby boy.
+He weighed almost seven pounds and had an APGAR scores of eight and nine.
+He was in the 50th percentile for weight and the 25th for height.

 Every few hours, he’d finish a bottle (except for a four-hour stretch overnight).
-At seven weeks, Simon smiled for the first time.
+Simon smiled for the first time when he was seven weeks old.
 He died 47 days later.
-The initial diagnosis was sudden infant death syndrome (SIDS).